7 Benefits of Becoming a Pharmacy Technician

 You read that right!
 Unlike many other healthcare careers, you won’t need to spend several years in school to pursue this profession.

-“Many students choose this program because the pharmacy technician profession is a growing field that allows students to graduate and get certified in less than a year, says Dr. Jeremy Barthels, department chair of Health Sciences at Rasmussen College.
+“Many students choose this program because the pharmacy technician profession is a growing field that allows students to graduate and get certified in less than a year, says Dr. Jeremy Barthels, department chair of Health Sciences at Rasmussen University.

 Many pharmacy technician certificate programs can be completed in as little as nine months, preparing you to take the Pharmacy Technician Certification Exam (PTCE).2 This training is typically jam-packed with all of the practical knowledge and hands-on experience you’ll need to feel confident in your first pharmacy job.